 ‘It was in the “olden days” before computers, satellite, mobiles, solar power, emails and WiFi, which we all rely on so much now!
 How much has technology grown?
 The Lord is just as faithful today as He was 50 years ago.

 If a mission wanted to send a message to Australia, they would call us on their sked time and give us their message.
 We would relay their message to Telecom in Mount Hagen who would send a telegram to the Australian Post Office.
 When a reply came back, we would send it back to the mission in the same way.
 It could take days before they got a reply.’

-David Spendlove, one of MAF's first radio technicians
+Graham Spendlove, one of MAF's first radio engineers

 It became clear that the people of PNG needed a reliable communications network.
 Initially, the team set up a hydro-electric power station to transmit radio from Rugli in the country’s Western Highlands, establishing PNG’s own high frequency (HF) network.